tbouttier/tbouttier/README.md

-- 👋 Hi, I’m Téo Bouttier, a French public servants student at the ENAC
+- 👋 Hi, I’m Téo Bouttier, a French public servant student at the ENAC
 - 👀 I’m interested in numerous and diverse domains, but more importantly in aeronautics, space, meteorology and data analysis.
 - 🌱 I mostly use Python and Flask as imposed by my courses